 The maximum width of Main Street from Rio Grande to Nevada, is 24 feet.
-To clear traffic lights, the maximum height of a float can be no higher than 12 feet. *NOTE: Due to the number of marching bands and entries signing up with amplified sound, the committee is limiting the number of entries with amplified sound.
+To clear traffic lights, the maximum height of an entry can be no higher than 12 feet. *NOTE: Due to the number of marching bands and entries signing up with amplified sound, the committee is limiting the number of entries with amplified sound.

 The parade route is about one mile long .
 The Grand Parade begins at Littleton Boulevard and Gallup Street, heads west on the north side of Littleton Boulevard, and continues through downtown Littleton on Main Street.
 The judging stand is at the west end of Main Street.
 Entries will turn south in front of the judging stand onto Rapp Street, ending at Arapahoe Community College for dismantling.